derekwyatt/shorty-dqw/README.md

 shorty-dqw
 ==========

-An investigation into a URL shortener with Spray and Scala
+An investigation into a URL shortener with Spray and Scala, to be deployed to Heroku.